Ircama/osm-carto-tutorials/pages/80_git-workflow.md

 - Clone the forked repository to your local system.
 - Add a Git remote for the original repository.
 - Create a feature branch in which to place your changes.
-- Make your changes to the new branch (and not to your master, which is needed to be set even with gravitystorm:master).
+- Make your changes to the new branch (and not to your master, which is needed to be set even with upstream:master).
 - Develop your changes in a separate directory (not directly to the staging folder) and, when finished, stage (copy) your changes to your local git folder related to the branch.
 - Commit the changes to the branch and add an appropriate comment.
 - Push the branch to GitHub.